 All text and image links lead to Amazon unless stated otherwise.
 All product scores are based on ProRec’s in-house scoring model

 When choosing an audio interface as a beginner, there are a few things you want to take into account.
 Before we get into those, you should first know that Audio Interfaces work with any DAW program, you do not have to worry about what software you’re using at all.

 Secondly, the only physical limitations you have are in terms of connectivity and I/O. Interfaces generally have USB and Thunderbolt ports, some also have FireWire.
 Make sure to choose an interface that connects with your hardware.
 If you move around a lot then get a portable interface with a USB port simply because it is a more readily available option everywhere.
 You will get better latency with more advanced ports, but if a unit is built well then pretty much any configuration will be latency free.

 Before you actually start looking at interfaces, it is crucial for you to decide how many channels (input and output configuration) you need.
 This is simply a matter of how many instruments/mics you want to plug in at the same time while you record, all of these will be your input channels.
-If you’re recording drums or a live band then you want something with more inputs.
+If you’re recording drums or a live band then you want something with at least 8 channels.
 The next thing is output channels which tie into your monitoring requirements for which you will need studio monitors or headphones.
-A two output interface will fulfill your need for both headphones and a pair of monitors.
+A two channel interface will fulfill your need for both headphones and a pair of monitors.